tarwn/lessthandot-hugo/blogs/content/posts/2011-12-28-sql-server-auditing-creating-a-1.md

   <a href="/wp-content/uploads/users/sqlarcher/AuditBlog/DatabaseSpec/result2.jpg?mtime=1325057650"><img alt="" src="/wp-content/uploads/users/sqlarcher/AuditBlog/DatabaseSpec/result2.jpg?mtime=1325057650" width="1099" height="130" /></a>
 </div>

-_One thing to note on the output is under &#8220;audit\_file\_offset&#8221;.
+_One thing to note on the output is under “audit\_file\_offset”.
 All three values are 6144, which indicates that the three statements where executed in the same query._

 As with the Server Audits, use the following query to retrieve the audit information as it is displayed above: